+Win by knockout.
+Loss by knockout.
+Win by technical knockout.
+Loss by technical knockout or injury.
 Win on points - unanimous, majority or split decision.
 Loss on points - unanimous, majority or split decision.
 Draw - unanimous, majority or split decision.
 Win on disqualification.
 Loss on disqualification.
 Win by technical decision.
 Loss by technical decision.
 Technical draw.
 No-contest.
 No-decision.